Ahh, cheese: basically one of our favorite food groups here at DFB.

 Mardi Gras Fritters

-Sweet, spicy, and such a good appetizer at Boatwright’s Dining Hall in Port Orleans Riverside Resort!!
+Sweet, spicy, and such a good appetizer at Boatwright’s Dining Hall in Port Orleans Riverside Resort (when it’s open)!
 The pimento cheese and layered pepper jelly add a kick to the crunch with each bite.
 As our server said at Boatwrights: “These are what mozzarella sticks want to be when they grow up.”

-Since the flavors are pretty unique for $9, we think you should step outside your comfort zone for these little guys.
-Read our review here!
+Since the flavors are pretty unique for $10, we think you should step outside your comfort zone for these little guys.

 Anything with cheese at Les Halles Boulangerie-Patisserie